The Salty Dog's Blog

 Trim the asparagus by snapping off the ends (they will break where the tender and tough parts meet).
 There is no need to peel the stalks.
 Place the asparagus in a steamer basket and steam for 3 to 5 minutes, depending on the size, or until the spears are tender yet offer a bit of resistance when pierced with the tip of a sharp knife.
 Transfer to a platter.
 Give the dressing a final whisk, taste, add more sea salt and black pepper as needed, and spoon over the asparagus.
 Roll the asparagus in the dressing to coat completely.

-Let the asparagus cool to room temperature for about ½ hour, gently rolling the spears in the dressing from time to time.
-Chill before serving.
+Serve warm or let the asparagus cool to room temperature for about ½ hour, gently rolling the spears in the dressing from time to time.